ICEDLEE337/multer-s3-v2/README.md

 ## Other Options

-### `throwMimeTypeConflictErrors: boolean?`
+### `throwMimeTypeConflictErrorIf: (resolvedContentType, clientSpecifiedMimeType, file) => boolean`

-If enabled, this will result in an exception (instead of an upload) when the mime-type reported by package [file-type](https://www.npmjs.com/package/file-type) does not match the mime-type encoded in the multi-part form data for a given file (see tests for example).
+If provided, this will be called to determine when to throw an exception (instead of uploading).
+It receives the following parameters:

+1. detected contentType as reported by package [file-type](https://www.npmjs.com/package/file-type)
+1. the mime-type encoded in the multi-part form data for a given file
+1. the file object itself

 ## Testing